DerGuru/The-Resonant/MASTER_SUMMARY.md

 **Arc:** Training, discovery, and escalation

 The team establishes safety protocols (Green/Yellow/Orange/Red system) and begins serious training.
-Jason saves children from a collapsing scaffold—his first heroic act—but pushes himself to Red status, requiring days of recovery.
+Jason saves children from a collapsing scaffoldï¿½his first heroic actï¿½but pushes himself to Red status, requiring days of recovery.

 They find Elyra Voss living in hiding, damaged but brilliant.
 She agrees to mentor them, teaching advanced techniques and warning about integration permanence.
 Meanwhile, Dorian Malvek (head of Harmonic Oversight Authority) sends an agent offering "protection" in exchange for monitoring.
 Jason refuses.